dividedmind/statistics-done-wrong/p-value.rst

 of gun use in homicides and make an informed decision about whether the benefits outweigh the downsides.

 Such surveys have been done, with interesting results.
-One 1992 telephone survey estimated that American civilians use guns in self-defense up to 2.5 million times every year -- that is, about 1% of American adults have defended themselves with firearms.
+One rigorous 1992 telephone survey estimated that American civilians use guns in self-defense up to 2.5 million times every year -- that is, about 1% of American adults defend themselves with firearms yearly.
 Now, 34% of these cases were in burglaries, giving us 845,000 burglaries stymied by gun owners.
 But in 1992, there were only 1.3 million burglaries committed while someone was at home.
 Two thirds of these occurred while the homeowners were asleep and were discovered only after the burglar had left.
 That leaves 430,000 burglaries involving homeowners who were at home and awake to confront the burglar -- 845,000 of which, we are led to